yuki-iwagishi/neat-pulse-exporter/README.md

   - `config.*` — values returned by the device itself
   - `profile.*` — values declared in the assigned profile
   - `effective.*` — device value if present, else the profile value
-- Decodes base64-encoded MAC / IPv4 / IPv6 / gateway fields and exposes
-  storage figures in GB so the result opens cleanly in Excel.
 - Live progress streamed to the browser via Server-Sent Events.
 - Automatically masks values whose key suggests a secret (`password`, `token`, `secret`, `apiKey`, `privateKey`, `credential`, …) but leaves